NarsilDev/digital-ocean-articles/kubernetes-security.md

 kubectl config set-credentials adm --client-certificate=~/certs/adm.crt  --client-key=~/certs/adm.key
     ```

 11. The configuration file now holds the credentials of all users, including **kubernetes-admin** what would be a problem, because the last thing you want is distributing a configuration with a superuser profile.
-Fortunately, using `kubeadm` you can generate an independent kubeconfig for each user running the following command (please notice this command requires the **absolute path** to certificates directory):
+Fortunately, using `kubeadm` you can generate an independent kubeconfig for each user running the following command (please notice this command requires the ):

     ```command
 [environment local]